microbuilderz/AWS/TechnicalProfessional/AWS-core.md

 3. **S3 One Zone IA** : costs 20% then standard IA. costs 20% less, good for secondary backup copy or easy recreatble data.

 4. **S3 Glacier** : For data archiving.
-It allows the easy storage of big data with low cost for decades.provides three retrieval options.
+It allows the easy storage of big data with low cost for decades.provides three retrieval options ( from minutes to hours).

+5. **S3 Glacier Deep Archive** : provides retrieval in 12 hours.

 > **S3 intelligent tiering** is offered in order to **automate cost saving** by moving data between **two acces tiers** configured by the customer.